Luhut Binsar Pandjaitan: Military career

 In 1967, Luhut entered the Indonesian Armed Forces Academy, against the wishes of his father.
 Three years later, he received the Adhi Makayasa annual award conferred on the best graduate.

 Luhut experienced action during the Malari anti-government riots in Jakarta on 15 January 1974.
 He was ordered to lead a company of troops to quell rioters in Pasar Senen in Central Jakarta.
 He said the rioters, who were no longer student protesters, began throwing stones at his troops.
-Luhut responded by ordering his men to fire warning shots, but he said this had no effect on the rioters.
+Luhut responded by ordering his men to fire warning shots, but he said this did not affect the rioters.
 He then ordered his men to shoot at the legs of the rioters, and he suspected several were killed in the ensuing chaos as troops were not equipped with rubber bullets.
-His men chased the rioters to Jalan Juanda, to Glodok and even to the Kramat Tunggak brothel complex in North Jakarta, where Luhut arrested human rights activist Johannes Cornelis Princen.
+His men chased the rioters to Jalan Juanda, to Glodok, and on to the Kramat Tunggak brothel complex in North Jakarta, where Luhut arrested human rights activist Johannes Cornelis Princen.

 Luhut served four times in East Timor, first as a 28-year-old in the December 1975 Indonesian invasion force.
 At that time he held the rank of first lieutenant and was the commander of Combat Detachment A Company (Denpur) in the Sandi Yudha Troop Command (Kopassandha, later Kopassus), led by Major Atang Sutisna.
 Around midnight on 7 December 1975, eight C-130B Hercules departed from Magetan, East Java, and six hours later reached Dili airspace.
 The Indonesian soldiers began to parachute in but were met by a barrage of anti-aircraft fire.
 Taking evasive action, the eight Hercules flew away and 72 personnel did not jump, Luhut among them.

 Luhut's career continued in the Army's elite Special Forces (Kopassus), known as the Red Berets.
 After undergoing training at GSG 9 in West Germany with Prabowo Subianto for 22 weeks in 1981, Luhut in June 1982 established the Kopassus Anti-Terrorism Detachment 81.
 With the rank of infantry major, he was commander of Detachment 81 and infantry captain Prabowo was his deputy.